Luffy-Yao/DS_Take-Home-Challenges/README.md

 ## Note:

 **This repository is only for self-learning purpose.
-Leave me a message via yaolinxing19945@gmail.com if you had any question regarding my solutions or just want to share with me your thought.**
+Don't attempt to use for business purpose**

 1. [Conversion Rate](https://github.com/Luffy-Yao/DS_Challenges/blob/master/01.%20Conversion_Rate/Conversion_Rate.ipynb)

 Other useful resource: [https://github.com/stasi009/TakeHomeDataChallenges](https://github.com/stasi009/TakeHomeDataChallenges)

+Feel free to contact me via my linkedin profile https://www.linkedin.com/in/linxing-yao-594011134/, you can also leave me a message if you had any question regarding my solutions or just want to share with me your thought.